 Getting to grips with the compressor threshold setting

-In order to get the very best from your audio compressor, you need to understand what each of a compressor’s settings do.
+In order to get the very best from your audio compressor, you need to understand what each of a compressor’s settings does.
 In this article, we’ll break down the compressor threshold setting.

 Simply put, a compressor’s threshold setting allows you to set the point at which the compressor starts compressing your audio signal.
 Any parts of your audio signal which are louder than the threshold will be turned down by the compressor.
 Any parts of your audio signal which are quieter than the threshold will remain uncompressed.

 (Actually, that’s not 100% true.
 You can have the compressor apply compression to a signal before it’s crossed the threshold by softening the compressor’s knee.
 But when you’re first getting to grips with compression, it’s best to think of the threshold as the point below which the signal remains uncompressed, and above which compression occurs.)

 How should you set the compressor threshold setting?